 Preparing for assessment

-Students need plenty of practice for their written essays, so the teacher needs to instruct them on effective essay technique and how to play to the mark scheme.
+Students will eventually need plenty of practice for their written essays, so the teacher needs to instruct them on effective essay technique and how to make the most of the mark scheme.
 It is a good idea to do timed essays, either in class, or at home.